iamakulov/awesome-webpack-perf/readme.md

 CSS minifiers are tools that make the volume of CSS smaller.

 There’re three popular competing CSS minifiers: _CSSO_, _CSS Nano_ and _Clean CSS_.
-They’re mostly similar in the compression quality and supported features, so if you’re picking one, just choose one you prefer more.
+They’re mostly similar in the compression quality and supported features, so if you’re picking one, just choose the one you prefer more.

 - **CSSO** ![](https://img.shields.io/npm/dw/csso):